fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.16.3 =
+Fixes a bug in the [invp_archive] shortcode that prevented orderby and order query parameters from changing the order of vehicles.
+Fixes a bug in the [invp_sort_by] shortcode that prevented it from working on any page other than an inventory_vehicle post type archive.
+Bug fixes in the REST API class.
+Stops assuming posts_per_page and paged will be defined in the query params.
+Changes tested up to version number to 6.6.2.

 = 14.16.2 =
 Bug fixes in the Add Media and Delete All Media buttons shown in the Classic Editor.
 Bug fix.
 Provide default taxonomy settings when a user has never used the Manage Taxonomies button to configure their site.
 Preserves backwards compatibility to before the setting existed.
 Changes the [invp_archive] shortcode to allow a location parameter that takes a term slug.